mudgen/webscript/README.md

 </body>
 ```

 Below is your `app.js` file.
-It uses [Tailwindcss](https://tailwindcss.com/) to make a card.
+It uses [Tailwind CSS](https://tailwindcss.com/) to make a card.
 Note that any CSS library can be used with Webscript.

 ```javascript
 import elementBuilders from 'https://cdn.jsdelivr.net/npm/webscript@1.0.0/webscript.min.js'